blue-mantis/BM-Time-Ago-In-Words/README.md

 ![screenshot](http://i.imgur.com/w68JvXz.png)

 Click the plugin name "Time Ago In Words" to access the plugins control panel.
-Then enter the desired timezone.
+Then enter the desired timezone (this defaults to the current timezone configured for php).

 ![screenshot](http://i.imgur.com/ekKmFc7.png)